Last reviewed on 1 August 2021

 This free toolkit from Good Thinking is available to London-based teachers, headteachers and other members of the school workforce who would benefit from mental health support.
 As research by the charity Education Support shows, the impact of COVID-19 on education professionals has been particularly acute – around half feel their mental health and wellbeing has declined as a result of the coronavirus pandemic.
 Fortunately, there is a lot you can do to improve your mental health and it’s available for free on Good Thinking.

 We know you have faced and continue to face many challenges due to COVID-19.
 After an incredibly difficult 2020 and early 2021, you might be feeling burnt out.
-You’re probably still concerned about your health and that of your family, students and colleagues.
-And, with recent announcements about schools reopening, mass coronavirus testing for students, a new assessment process and a summer catch-up plan, things might feel particularly overwhelming right now.
+You’re probably still concerned about your health and that of your family, students and colleagues and, with results day and the start of the Autumn term ahead, things might feel overwhelming.

 As London’s digital mental wellbeing service, Good Thinking is here to help boost your mental health.
 We provide resources that promote self-care for the four most common mental health disorders (anxiety, sleep problems, low mood and stress) and many other concerns.
 This includes recommending a range of NHS-approved wellbeing apps, many of which we offer for free to anyone who lives, studies or works in London.
 We also provide self-assessment tools and a range of wellbeing content, including articles, blogs and podcasts.